NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Stunning Appearance.md

 **Prerequisites** Startling Appearance
 * * *
 Your sudden appearance leaves your foe unable to respond.
-When you use Startling Appearance, if your foe's level is equal to or lower than yours, they are also [[Conditions/Stunned|Stunned 1]] on a hit, or [[Conditions/Stunned|Stunned 2]] on a critical hit.
+When you use Startling Appearance, if your foe's level is equal to or lower than yours, they are also [[Stunned|Stunned 1]] on a hit, or [[Stunned|Stunned 2]] on a critical hit.

 *Source: Pathfinder Player Core 2*
 *ORC*